YinHk-Notes/javascript-cheatsheet-and-note/ECMAScript/ES6-Scope/readme.md

 ## block-scoped variables

 ### local scope varible
 Variables declared inside the functions become Local to the function and are considered in the corresponding local scope.
-Every Functions has its own scope.

 ### global scope variable
 There's only one Global scope in the JavaScript document.
 The area outside all the functions is consider the global scope and the variables defined inside the global scope can be accessed and altered in any other scopes.